jadlamed007007007/multi-payment/README.md

 </p>

 <p align="center">
-  A production-ready, extensible multi payment gateway built with modern PHP architecture.
+  A modern, production-ready and extensible multi payment gateway built with clean PHP architecture.
 </p>

 ---

+## 🚀 Overview

+Multi Payment Gateway is a lightweight PHP library designed to provide a clean and extensible structure for integrating multiple payment providers into your application.

+It follows modern PHP standards and is fully Composer-ready.

+---

-## 🚀 Supported Payment Providers
+## 💳 Supported Payment Providers

 <p align="center">
   <img src="https://cdn.worldvectorlogo.com/logos/stripe-4.svg" width="120" />